 Today, many of our maps co-exist in a feedback loop with the territory they describe.

 This is true of many of the apps we use daily on our mobile phones.
 Take the e-scooter app, Lime.
-You go into the app, you reserve a vehicle, and the territory changes for every other user.
-For other users, that scooter disappears.
+You go into the app, you reserve a scooter, and the territory changes for every other user.
+For other users, your scooter disappears.

 What about dating apps, like Tinder?
 A growing body of research now shows that dating apps are transforming social norms of courtship.
 If you are not on the app, it can be difficult, possibly offensive, to approach someone in real-life with romantic intent.
 ‘Who gave you permission to walk up and say hello to me?’
 If you are on the app, courtships that felt dangerous or taboo in real-life can become much easier.